AI voice bots are getting law firms sued. There’s a better way.

 What One-to-One Consent Actually Means

-- Generic consent forms are useless now
+- Generic consent forms are no longer valid

 - Each firm needs its own documented permission

-E-SIGN Act requirements make it worse:
+E-SIGN Act requirements increase compliance burden:

 - Specific AI disclosure required